miksrv/observatory/README.md

 ```
 The `REACT_APP_API_HOST` parameter is responsible for determining the URL to the backend server API.
 If, following the instructions above, you placed the source code in the `api` directory on the server, then the value of this parameter will be: `https://your_domain.com/api/`.
 For example, you can use my API to test your portal.

-The second `REACT_APP_WEBCAM1` parameter is needed to update the image from the observatory's webcam.
-The third `REACT_APP_METRIKA` is the code of any analytics service Yandex.Metrika, Google Analytics, etc...
+The second `REACT_APP_METRIKA` parameter is the code of any analytics service Yandex.Metrika, Google Analytics, etc...
 6. Now we need to copy the interface.
 To do this, you must have **nodeJS** installed.
 In the `frontend` directory run the following commands (after exiting the previous one)
 ```bash
 npm install